Skip to main content

 Important information

-The council have now received a judgment from the Court of Appeal in connection with the claimant’s application for permission to appeal the judgment of the High Court that refused them permission to bring a claim for judicial review in respect of the Selective and Additional Licencing schemes.
+The council have now received a judgment from the Court of Appeal in connection with the claimant’s appeal of the judgment of the High Court that refused them permission to bring a claim for judicial review in respect of the Selective and Additional Licencing schemes.

 Important message about licence renewals